 When most people think board games, they think about tediously long sit down sessions of Monopoly and Risk.
 While those games are great, it doesn’t have to be that way!

-Virtual Reality is all the rage these days, and it just so happens to open up doors for family fun.
+Virtual Reality is all the rage these days, and it just so happens to open up doors for fun group events and outings.

-Whether you decide to check out a 4D Motion Simulator at a family entertainment center, or hit up a public park to play Pokemon Go, there’s a great VR experience for every family.
+Whether you decide to check out a 4D Motion Simulator at a family entertainment center, or hit up a public park to play Pokemon Go, there’s a great VR experience for everybody.

 Who doesn’t want to see exotic animals from all around the world?